Firle Place

-Firle Place is a Manor house in Firle, Sussex, United Kingdom.
+Firle Place is a manor house in Firle, East Sussex, United Kingdom.
 The Gage family have owned the land at Firle since acquiring it from the Levett family in the 15th century.
 The manor house was first built in the late 15th century by Sir John Gage, who made Firle Place his principal home.
 He held many high offices, including Constable of the Tower and was an executor of Henry VIII's will.

+History

 The external cladding of the building is Georgian, using Caen Stone to make it look like a classical French Chateau.
 This work was completed by Sir William Gage, 7th Baronet who inherited the house in 1713 and the house is set in typically open parkland.
 The interior of the house however is Tudor in style and circulates around a central courtyard.
 The house has an extensive collection of paintings, porcelain and furniture, including works by Gainsborough, Reynolds, Van Dyck, Raphael, Puligo, Zoffany and Teniers.

 During World War I, students from the nearby Southover Manor School in Lewes were housed here, and during World War II, Canadian soldiers were quartered here.

-Open to the public during the summer months, the house and grounds area also used as a film and television location, it has featured in shows, including the BBC's Jonathan Creek and the three-part miniseries The Line of Beauty.
-BBC's Bake Off Creme de la Creme Series 2 which aired in 2017, and the 2020 adaptation of Jane Austen's Emma.
+Open to the public during the summer months, the house and grounds area also used as a film and television location, it has featured in shows, including the BBC's Jonathan Creek, the three-part miniseries The Line of Beauty and the 2020 adaptation of Jane Austen's Emma.
+Since 2017, Channel 4's Bake Off: The Professionals (previously Bake Off: Crème de la Crème when on the BBC) has filmed its series at the house annually.